Previous

 Field trips and residential visits

-You may be entitled to some help toward the cost of field trips or residential visits.
+You may be entitled to some help towards the cost of field trips or residential visits directly related to your course.

-You will need to apply in writing, to Student Funding, giving details of the trip (where, when and overall cost) and what it you think you will gain from it.
+You will need to apply in writing, to Student Funding, giving details of the trip (where, when, overall cost), what you think you will gain from it as well as your financial needs.

 Bus Pass